 When you file to have a child support order modified in Houston, your lawyer will file the petition and the other parent will need to be served with notice of the case and be given an opportunity to be heard.
 In many cases, courts will schedule a child support hearing where they will essentially repeat the steps of what happened in the initial child support case.
 This means they will listen to evidence of both sides’ financial situations and expenses, then they will calculate the value that child support should be set at using these current factors.
 If the parties have set up an agreement, they can usually present their own agreement instead of relying on the court’s determinations.

 It is important to understand that the court order for child support is in effect until the court changes or terminates it.
 This means that any attempts to pay a lower amount or stop child support payments without court authorization could count as violations of the court order and could result in enforcement, including wage garnishment, civil contempt, the inability to renew vehicle registrations, and more.

 If you are paying or receiving child support and there have been underlying financial or situational changes that you think support changing the child support order currently in place, talk to an Arlington, TX family law attorney at The Queenan Law Firm.
 Our Houston child support modification lawyers represent parents in child support cases and fight to have child support orders and agreements corrected and terminated to help our clients and their children.
-For a free case consultation, call us today at (817) 476-1797.
+For a case consultation, call us today at (817) 476-1797.